native voices endowment

 Native Voices Endowment Grants

-The 2021 NVE Call for Proposals has now closed.
+The 2024 NVE Call for Proposals is now closed.

 (If you're looking for the Language Legacies grants page, click here.)